 Cook Leadership Fellows — our students — gain access to Hauenstein Center events and receptions, high-profile community events, professional training from Varnum Consulting, and other unique opportunities for leadership development.

-They have been face-to-face with four U.S. presidents, two vice presidents, four first ladies, four secretaries of state, six state governors, numerous business and nonprofit executives, multiple Pulitzer Prize winning writers, the world’s most decorated academic, a Grammy Award winner, and a national championship basketball coach.
+They have been face-to-face with four U.S. presidents, two vice presidents, six first ladies, five secretaries of state, seven state governors, numerous business and nonprofit executives, multiple Pulitzer Prize winning writers, the world’s most decorated academic, a Grammy Award winner, and a national championship basketball coach.

 The Cook Leadership Academy is built around four core programs: